permutationlock/ztrait/README.md

 `assert` API for readability.

-A more practical use-case for this style of syntax is if we want to take a pointer to type that implements a given trait.
+A more practical use-case for this style of syntax is if we want to take a pointer to a type that implements a given trait.
-The following example shows a function that takes a parameter that is a mutable pointer type (not `const`) that can coerce to a slice type `[]T` such that the child type `T` implements the `Incrementable` trait.
+The following example shows a function that takes a parameter that must be a mutable pointer type (not `const`) that can coerce to a slice type `[]T` such that the child type `T` implements the `Incrementable` trait.